ASD-Blueprint/desktop.gov.au/patterns/byod.md

 **Mobile devices** in the context of this BYOD option are smart phones or tablets running Apple iOS or Android.

-All access will be from within approved applications published by Microsoft to the respective app store (Apple AppStore or Google Play Store).
+Access via MAM (Mobile Application Management) is provided through approved applications published by Microsoft to the respective app store (Apple AppStore or Google Play Store).

-This BYOD option will enforce a policy on the applications to secure corporate data, and prevent download updload, copy and paste actions, and enforce a PIN/appropriate passcode.
+Intune app protection policies provide a container policy to the applications to secure corporate data, and prevent download upload, copy and paste actions, and enforce a PIN/appropriate passcode.

-The device will not be managed by the Agency (MDM) or enrolled.
-Only the approved applications will be managed by the agency (through the Conditional Access policy).
+A MAM model does not require the device to be managed (MDM) or enrolled so will carry additional risk.
+Intune app protection MAM policies can be applied without enrolment requirement, this is referred to as MAM without enrolment (MAM-WE).
+Approved applications can be defined through the Conditional Access policies.

-iOS devices do not require Apple Business Manager or Apple Push Notification Service certificate configuration or for MAM only, this configuration in the Blueprint for MDM can be ignored if this pattern is the only method for Mobile Devices for the Agency.
+With MAM, iOS devices do not require Apple Business Manager or Apple Push Notification Service certificate configuration or for MAM only, this configuration in the Blueprint for MDM can be ignored if this pattern is the only method for Mobile Devices for the Agency.
+Without MDM policies and enrolment, various functions can not be prevented such as the ability to restrict screenshot for example.

-As the devices are not managed, Agencies should provide some guidance or user guides to their users on how to install the Office applications on their devices and authenticate to avoid confusion.
+Agencies should provide some guidance or user guides to their users on how to install the Office applications on their devices and authenticate to avoid confusion, these actions and out of box setup are generally automated within a supervised, managed deployment.

 To protect the data in the event that a device is lost or stolen or if the employee leaves the Agency, Selective Wipe capability can be used to wipe the corporate data in managed apps from the device.
 Intune app protection policies can help prevent data contamination between non managed apps on a client device.

+Azure ID Identity Protection is an Azure AD feature that protects the identity through:

+* automation of detection and remediation of identity-based risks

+* includes additional challenge to user based on risk detection in real time
+* Provides a portal for identify based investigation

-Defender for Cloud Apps (formerly MCAS) provides capabilities that ca restrict access to only authorised platforms and device types and can minimise the risk of data loss and spills within a supported app or browser.
+Defender for Cloud Apps (formerly MCAS) provides capabilities that can restrict access to only authorised platforms and device types and can minimise the risk of data loss and spills within a supported app or browser.
 Defender for Cloud App Session Control is enabled through Conditional Access policies (App Control), which enables Defender for Cloud App to act as a CASB (Cloud Access Security Broker) for the connection from the browser to the data source.
 Further control through the CASB can:

 * Block data upload/download
 * Check device characteristics